gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/using-a-plugin-in-your-site.md

 ## Introduction

-Gatsby [plugins](/docs/conceptual/gatsby-jargon/#plugins) are Node.js packages that let you quickly add new features to your Gatsby site.
+Gatsby [plugins](/docs/conceptual/gatsby-jargon/#plugins) are Node.js packages that you can add to your site.
+Plugins let you quickly add new features to your Gatsby site without needing to build them from scratch.

 In this guide, you'll learn how to install and configure a plugin.

 ## Prerequisites